SchwapTobi/websec-project-21S/README.md

 # Web Security 2021S - Insecure Deserialization
 Sample application showing the risks of insecure deserialization using Node.js.
+Practical part for the course "KV Web Security" @JKU Linz.

 ⚠ This sample application contains unsafe code and should only be used for demonstration purposes ⚠